pandas-dev/pandas/doc/source/missing_data.rst

 Filling missing values: fillna
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :meth:`~DataFrame.fillna` function can "fill in" NA values with non-NA data in a couple
+:meth:`~DataFrame.fillna` can "fill in" NA values with non-NA data in a couple
 of ways, which we illustrate:

 **Replace NA with a scalar value**